Getting started

 php public/index.php

-At this point, you can use a client like Postman or Thunder integrated as a VS Code extension, and send a request to the URL http://127.0.0.1:1337/users, the server response should look like the following:
+At this point, you can use a client like Postman or Thunder integrated as a VS Code extension, and send a request to the URL http://127.0.0.1:1337/users.
+The server response should look like the following:

 {